-The artist seeks to complete the design by adding a series of subtle physical structures and points of gathering.
-She calls this series the Meta Layer as it refers back to the dialogue process by “translating” three main conclusions into physical form; That Grønningen is a public area, but also a surface of touch between its neighbours.
-That the possibility of co-ownership of the park is an essential condition for a local publicness.
-The park should thus be adapted to support activities between neighbours to the park.
+In her additions, Kerstin Bergendal sought to supplement the landscape design by adding a series of subtle physical structures and points of gathering.
+She calls this series a Meta Layer – as it refers back to the dialogue process by “translating” three main conclusions from these dialogues into physical form; Firstly- Grønningen is a public area.Secondly – it is a surface of touch between its neighbors.
+And thirdly – this opens for the possibility of co-ownership of the park, as an essential basic condition for its form.
+The park should thus be equipped to act a support for shared activities between neighbors to the park – as well as for parallel activities by different agents.
+The Meta Layer consists of a series of physical structures that are deliberately vague and fragmentary in their forms.
+They are not designed for one type of use – but for many.
+Each individual can inhabit them in his or her way.
+Thus, they give meaning only when used.

 Foot-paths